apache/superset/CONTRIBUTING.md

 # Load some data to play with
 superset load_examples

-# Start the Flask dev web server from inside the `superset` dir (but see below for frontend asset compilation)
+# Start the Flask dev web server from inside the `superset` dir at port 8088
+# Note that your page may not have css at this point.
+# See instructions below how to build the front-end assets.
 cd superset
-flask run -p 8080 --with-threads --reload --debugger
+FLASK_ENV=development flask run -p 8088 --with-threads --reload --debugger
 ```

 #### Logging to the browser console